forgente/docs/versioned_docs/version-1.22/usage/actions/variables.md

 - Variable names must not start with a number.
 - Variable names are case-insensitive.
 - Variable names must be unique at the level they are created at.
-- Variable names must not be `CI`.
+- Variable names must not start with `CI`.

 ## Using variable